Amazon to buy primary care provider One Medical for $3.9B - KESQ

 “We love inventing to make what should be easy easier and we want to be one of the companies that helps dramatically improve the healthcare experience over the next several years,” Lindsay said.

+Overall, consumer demand for telemedicine and virtual health care care visits has exploded during the COVID-19 pandemic.
+Health care bill payers like employers and insurers are also becoming more focused on improving access to patient care and making sure their patients stay tuned in to their health, see their doctors regularly and take their prescriptions.

+Health care costs have risen faster than wages and inflation for years and represent a huge expense to employers that offer coverage.
+Employers and insurers think that by connecting people to regular care, they can prevent expensive hospital stays from happening or keep chronic conditions like diabetes from leading to bigger problems.

-Amazon’s latest acquisition furthers the company’s foray into provide health care services.
+For Amazon, the acquisition deepens its foray into health care services.
 In 2020, the retail colossus opened an online drug store that allows customers to order medication or prescription refills, and have them delivered to their front door in a couple of days.
 Last year, it began offering its Amazon Care telemedicine program to employers nationwide.

 In morning trading, shares of 1Life Healthcare surged 68% to $17.13.